 In this report, we attempt to expand the statistical scope, to include urban attacks and murders, by using metrics that could be indicative of the extend of persecution.
 We do not limit the report, to the size of property owned by the victim or hinge the data on the victim’s occupation.
 All lives matter, whether the persecution and victimization occurs in a rural or urban setting, regardless of whether the victim is a farmer or non-farmer.

 One metric, that have received attention in recent years, is that of rural attacks in the agricultural sector.
 However, since crime is largely under-reported in South Africa, the actual figures may be much higher and the reader is cautioned, about the limitations of our research, given the inaccuracies of the source data.
-South African Police statistics for example, do not report on attacks on minority or religious groups and so estimates have to be extrapolated, from overall crime figures.
+South African Police statistics, for example, do not accurately report on ethnicity or religion and so estimates have to be extrapolated, from overall crime figures.

 Hate crimes and murders are sometimes reported as farm attacks, by the media, when they do not meet the police’s definition.
 For example, a crime may take place on a property, where no agriculture activities occur and so will not be included in the statistics released by the government.
 Further, the South African Police did not collect statistics on attacks and murders on farms and smallholdings before 1997.
 Nevertheless, the potential for this metric, as an indicator deserves further scrutiny and analyses.

 The terms “farm attack”, “farm murder” or its equivalent in Afrikaans “plaas aanval” and “plaas moord”, are popularly used to refer to crimes committed in rural areas.
 The official definition was formally introduced in the South African Police Services’ Rural Safety Strategy: